 Guided by these findings, we are conducting a program of research on the effects of different types of training on brain development and cognition in typically developing children of different ages.
 In one series of studies we are targeting the most changeable and vulnerable systems in 3-5 year old preschoolers (at-risk for school failure for reasons of poverty) whom we study before and after 8 weeks during which the children receive attention training and their parents receive training in parenting skills once a week.
 Standardized measures of cognition and ERP measures of attention and language document large and significant effects of these different types of inputs on neurocognitive function.
 Genetic and Gene X Environment (training) interactions are also evident in these data.
 These studies will contribute to a basic understanding of the nature and mechanisms of human brain plasticity.
 In addition, they can contribute information of practical significance in the design and implementation of educational programs.

-Neville, H., Stevens, C., Pakulak, E., Bell, T., Fanning, J., Klein, S., and Isbell, E. (under review).
-Training improves behavior, cognition and brain functions supporting attention in lower SES children.
+Neville, H., Stevens, C., Pakulak, E., Bell, T.A, Fanning, J., Klein, S., and Isbell, E. (2013).
+Family-based training program improves brain function, cognition and behavior in lower socioeconomic status preschoolers.
+PNAS, Early Edition.

-Batterink, L., and Neville, H. (in press).
+Batterink, L., and Neville, H. (2011).
 Implicit and explicit mechanisms of word learning in a narrative context: An event-related potential study.
 Journal of Cognitive Neuroscience.
+PMCID:PMC3129368.

 Batterink, L., Karns, C., Yamada, Y., and Neville, H. (2009).
 The role of awareness in semantic and syntactic processing: An ERP attentional blink study.
 Journal of Cognitive Neuroscience, 22,(11):2514-2529.